 I told the owner about it, who reminded me of the slick tile floors standard throughout Mexican homes.
-I was aghast that I could have caused him a broken bone that, as in older humans, might have killed a dog, worse yet a friend’s dog.
+I was aghast that I could have caused him a broken bone that might have killed an older dog, worse yet a friend’s dog.

-In my five days dog sitting, the only time I saw his tail wag was when he was doing something I wasn't supposed to let him do.
+In my five days dog sitting, the only time I saw his tail wag was when he was doing something he wasn't supposed to do.

 Next up: Researching Mexico drove me so crazy I decided to just go ahead and move here and find out myself.